foundations

 Resist the urge to buy everything at once.
 These tools are useful but not essential until you're deep into specific techniques:

-- Sous vide circulator — Only needed for Sous Vide Chicken Breast and Sous Vide Short Ribs.
+- Sous vide circulator — Only needed for Sous Vide Chicken Breast.
 Buy when you're ready for Chapter 8.

 - Mandoline — Useful for uniform thin slicing, but a sharp knife does the same job.
 Buy when speed matters.